PSR Sensor in Cylindrical Concrete Sample

 Vice President

-Dr. Kargah-Ostadi has over ten years of experience in pavement engineering, transportation infrastructure asset management, applied statistics, data science, machine learning, and evolutionary computation.
-He has published over 15 peer-reviewed articles, and presented at over 20 conferences, workshops, and webinars.
+Dr. Kargah-Ostadi has over fifteen years of experience in pavement engineering, transportation infrastructure asset management, applied statistics, data science, machine learning, and evolutionary computation.
+He has published over 20 peer-reviewed articles, and presented at over 20 conferences, workshops, and webinars.
 He holds a PhD in Civil Engineering and a doctoral minor in Computational Science from Penn State University.
 He is a registered Professional Engineer and a certified Project Management Professional.

 Start today with a diagnostic conversation.